-PREPARED BY: Wiss, Janney, Elstner Associates, In 2941 Fairview Park Drive, Suite 300 Falls Church, Virginia 22042 703 641 4601 tal
+PREPARED BY: Wiss, Janney, Elstner Associates, Inc 2941 Fairview Park Drive, Suite 300 Falls Church, Virginia 22042 703.641.4601 tel

-Management Theme: Planning and Protection Cultural Resources Are Non-Renewable
+MANAGEMENT THEME: PLANNING AND PROTECTION Cultural Resources Are Non-Renewable

 Once cultural resources have been identified, it is incumbent on FCPA to effectively manage and protect these resources through a variety of means at their disposal including research, evaluation, preservation strategies, information technology, ongoing care using qualified staff, and mitigation of threats.
 The following actions address how the Park Authority manages its cultural and fiscal resources, with the understanding that cultural resources are non-renewable.